 Whereas, the other three tastes i.e. bitter, pungent and astringent are light and dry by nature and so tend to cause constipation.

 All the six types of tastes, according to their mode of action, can be divided into two categories – Cold and Hot.
-The tastes sweet, pungent and astringent are considered to be cold in nature and thus provide a cool to the body system by reducing the body heat.
+The tastes sweet, bitter and astringent are considered to be cold in nature and thus provide a cool to the body system by reducing the body heat.

 Therapeutically, these are used in heat related disorders like fainting and burning inside the body.
-Whereas, the other three tastes i.e. sour, salty and bitter are generally hot in nature and therefore act in increasing the body heat.
+Whereas, the other three tastes i.e. sour, salty and pungent are generally hot in nature and therefore act in increasing the body heat.

 Based on the above mentioned properties rasas can be utilized according to the condition in the treatment of various diseases.